wootguy/SevenKewp/README.md

 # Building the client
 If you're a player, you don't need to install anything or build this mod.
 Just join a server showing "Half-Life Co-op" in the game column.
 Vanilla Half-Life clients are able to play with a few limitations.

+### 2025/08/17: The client isn't ready yet.
+It will not work properly if you join the server using it.
+I updated this page early not thinking anyone would try bulding it.
+I need about a week or 2 to get a testable version ready.
+I'm planning to add an auto-updater so you don't need to manually install a new version every day.

 Build instructions:
 1. Install dependendies.
    Windows: Install Git, CMake, and Visual Studio